losrobbos/java-spring-boot-api/README.md

 - An existing Postgres or MySQL database to connect to
   - You could install either Postgres or MySQL locally on your system
   - You could register a free MySQL database on: https://www.freesqldatabase.com/
-  - You could register a free postgres database on Heroku: https://devcenter.heroku.com/articles/heroku-postgresql
+  - You could register a free postgres database on Render: [https://devcenter.heroku.com/articles/heroku-postgresql](https://render.com/docs/postgresql-creating-connecting)

 ## Setup